Best Paint for Kitchen Cabinets (Professional Finish!)

 The finished product with this paint is nothing short of professional.
 We have a rock solid finish (it is not chipping any time soon) and it is factory smooth.
 You’d truly think a professional painter did this for us!

 I want to state that I do not recommend this paint lightly.
 This is the real deal, professional finish you’re looking for.
-I went on a months-long deep dive in research for this project, and am positive I came out with the best product.
+I went on a months-long deep dive in research for this project, and am positive I came out with the best product!
+I am not getting paid to share it with you.

-WHAT ARE THE OTHER POPULAR CABINET PAINT OPTIONS?
+WHAT ARE THE OTHER POPULAR CABINET PAINT OPTIONS TO CONSIDER?

 Sherwin Williams Urethane Trim Enamel is a water-based alkyd-urethane hybrid.
 It has the added toughness of urethane, making it more resistant to scratches and wear, which is great for high-traffic areas like kitchens.
-It dries faster than Advance, usually within a few hours, and reaches full hardness in about a week, which is significantly quicker.
+Sherwin Williams dries faster than Advance, usually within a few hours – and reaches full hardness in about a week, which is significantly quicker!
 Both paints give a beautiful, smooth finish.
 BUT I needed and wanted a quicker turn-around.

 Dry time between coats on Advance paint is 16 hours (compared to 4 for Sherwin Williams).
 THIS was a huge reason why I ultimately went ahead and went with Sherwin Williams.
 Painting kitchen cabinets is already lengthy enough without adding in days of dry time – whew! *insert sweating emoji.*